newswangerd/collection_demo/collection_demo/README.md

 # What is a collection?

-To see a walkthrough using this collection [check out this video here](https://www.youtube.com/watch?v=d792W44I5KM).
+To see a demo using this collection [check out this video here](https://www.youtube.com/watch?v=d792W44I5KM).

 A collection is a distribution format for delivering all types of Ansible Content.